lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

   Enables downloading custom and (or) dynamic renditions of the assets.

   All the asset renditions other than the original asset and system-generated renditions are called custom renditions.
-It includes static as well as dynamic renditions available for the asset.
+It includes static and dynamic renditions available for the asset.
 Any user can create a custom static rendition in AEM Assets, whereas, only the AEM administrator can create custom dynamic renditions.
 For details, see [how to apply image presets or dynamic renditions](../using/brand-portal-image-presets.md).

 * **[!UICONTROL System Renditions]**